Contact us USA/CA: 800-2682918

 Paddling a canoe into the complex brings you into a fascinating world: farmers tendering the floating gardens by both side of the creek, villagers loading up goods to their boats and children over the floating houses waving hands to you from afar.
 The first-reached site is Nyaung Ohak, a hidden locale with hundreds of brick pagodas.
 Take an easy walk to Shwe Inn Dain Pagoda (Shwe Inn Thein), which is scarterred with over 1,000 pagodas.

-Fly to Thandwe and transfer to Ngapali Beach.
+Fly to Thandwe and we have arranged you a transfer to your hotel.
 Free at leisure for the rest of today.

 Burmese people are relatively shy and they avoid too much body exposal or affection display in public.
 It is also nice to respect their culture and lifestyles while sunbathing on the beach.

 Have some free time in Ngapali Beach and then fly to Yangon.
 On the way from the airport to downtown, you will make a stop at Aung San Suu Kyi's House, which is the witness of her unjustice capture of over 15 years.

 Have lunch in a local restaurant and return to your hotel for a rest.
 Feel free to wonder around the streets.
 Visit U Thant House, here you will learn about anecdotes regarding this former UN secretary.

 Get to the icon of Yangon, Shwedagon Pagoda before sunset, which is the best time for an amazing view of its gold-and-jew-layerred stupa.

 Usually people don't see Yangon as a metropolise as the city is rather laid-back compared to Bangkok, Singapore or Ho Chi Minh City.
 Today take a train ride around the city to observe the cityscape.